Bmi Doctors

 FDA approved 1

-Ineffectiveness: Non-FDA approved products may not be as effective as FDA-approved treatments for the same condition.
-Without rigorous testing to demonstrate efficacy, patients may be wasting time and resources on treatments that offer little to no benefit.
+• Ineffectiveness: Non-FDA approved treatments may not be as effective as their FDA-approved counterparts, wasting time and resources on therapies that offer little to no benefit.

-Drug Interactions: Non-approved drugs may interact unpredictably with other medications, leading to potentially dangerous drug interactions.
-Without FDA oversight, there is no systematic evaluation of potential drug interactions or guidance on safe prescribing practices.
+• Dangerous Drug Interactions: Non-approved drugs might interact unpredictably with other medications, leading to dangerous or even life-threatening consequences.
+The lack of FDA oversight means there’s no systematic evaluation of potential drug interactions.

 Legal and Regulatory Risks